 - It is aesthetically pleasing

-8 Different Ways That Smart Glass is Changing Architecture
+8 Different Ways that Smart Glass is Transforming The DArchitecture

 1. Commercial Building